Section 21 Notice to Terminate an Assured Shorthold Tenancy (Wales)

 This Section 21 Notice to Terminate an Assured Shorthold Tenancy (Wales) is designed for a Landlord to serve on an Assured Shorthold Tenant.
 It takes the form of a letter confirming that the Assured Shorthold Tenancy (AST) will come to an end on a date specified in the letter.
 That date may be the last day of the fixed term or a later date.

 This notice is suitable for properties in Wales.
 Please see the alternative Section 21 Notice template for properties in England.
+The template has been updated to reflect the extended notice period (of six months) provided for in the Coronavirus Act 2020 for notices served up to 30 September 2021.

 As well as containing the termination notice, this letter also sets out practical arrangements for vacating the Property.